-Muscular dystrophy is a group of disorders characterized by a progressive loss of muscle mass and consequent loss of strength.
+Muscular dystrophy refers a group of disorders that involve a progressive loss of muscle mass and consequent loss of strength.

-The most common form of muscular dystrophy - Duchenne muscular dystrophy - typically affects young boys, but other variations can strike in adulthood.
+The most common form is Duchenne muscular dystrophy.
+It typically affects young boys, but other variations can strike in adulthood.

-Currently, there is no cure for muscular dystrophy, but certain physical and medicinal treatments can improve symptoms and slow the disease's progression.
+There is currently no cure, but certain physical and medical treatments can improve symptoms and slow the progression.

 Fast facts on muscular dystrophy